krnak/ztrezor/doc/zcash_overview.md

 Each of these protocols has its own privacy pool, e.i. privacy set of all funds currently shielded by the protocol.
 The more funds were shielded by the protocol, the higher level of privacy pool reaches.

-Since Sprouts depreciation is scheduled (2022), users are forced to migrate their shielded funds into Sapling pool.
+Since Sprouts depreciation is scheduled (2022), users are forced to migrate their shielded funds into newer pools.
 Otherwise they will lose them irrevocably.

 Multiple shielded protocols can be used within one transaction as illustrated below.